chharvey/counterpoint/docs/spec/notation.md

 ## Syntax Errors (1xxx)
-Syntax Errors arise when a Solid source text does not adhere to the language’s formal lexical or syntactic grammar rules.
+Syntax Errors arise when a Counterpoint source text does not adhere to the language’s formal lexical or syntactic grammar rules.
 If this is the case, the code is said to be “ill-formed” (“not well-formed”).